jeroenouw/cgx/README.md

 # CGX - CLI to Generate recommended Community files

-Generate all pre-filled recommended files for the Github community standards, so people can easily contribute to your project.
+Do you want people to contribute to your project?
+Make it easy for your contributers.
+Generate all the recommended files (pre-filled) for the Github community standards.

 ## Files
 * License